togawa28/mousestyles/doc/source/report/classification.rst

 C represents the penalty parameter of the error term.
 It trades off misclassification of training examples against simplicity of the decision surface.
 A low C makes the decision surface smooth, while a high C aims at classifying all training examples correctly.
 Gamma is the Kernel coefficient for ‘rbf’, ‘poly’ and ‘sigmoid'.
 It defines how far the influence of a single training example reaches, with low values meaning ‘far’ and high values meaning ‘close’.

-***Model Assessment***
+*Model Assessment*

 After tuning our parameters, we apply our models to testing set and compare the prediction labels with the true labels.
 There are mainly two ways to measure the quality of the prediction process, one is a confusion matrix and the other is percentage indicators including precision, recall, and F-1 measure.
 A confusion matrix is a specific table layout that allows visualization of the performance of an algorithm.
 Each row of the matrix represents the instances in a predicted class while each column represents the instances in an actual class.
 The name stems from the fact that it makes it easy to see if the system is confusing two classes (i.e. commonly mislabeling one as another).
 [add precision, recall, F1 formula]
 Thus, precision for each label is the corresponding diagonal value divided by row total in the confusion matrix and recall is the diagonal value divided by column total.

-**Unsupervised learning**
+**Clustering**

-Unsupervised learning algorithms, K-means and hierarchical clustering, are included in the subpackage `classification`.
+Unsupervised learning clustering algorithms, K-means and hierarchical clustering, are included in the subpackage ``classification``.
 Unlike other clustering problems where no ground truth is available, the biological information of the mice allows us to group the 16 strains into 6 larger mouse families, although the ‘distances’ among the families are unknown and may not be comparable at all.
 Hence, cluster numbers from 2 to 16 should all be tried out to find the optimal.
 Here, we briefly describe the two algorithms and the usage of the related functions.

 Above all, note that unlike the supervised classification problem where we have 11 levels for one feature (so we have up to 99 features in the classification problem), the unsupervised clustering methods could suffer from curse of high dimensionality when we input a large amount of features.
 In high dimension, every data point is far away from each other, and the useful feature may fail to stand out.
 Thus we decided to use the average amount of features over a day and the standard deviation of those features for the individual mouse (170 data points) case.

-***K-means***
+*K-means*

 To begin with, *K-means* minimizes the within-cluster sum of squares to search for the best clusters set.
 Then the best number of clusters was determined by a compromise